tillgrallert/p3601db9e/urban-food-riots-in-bilad-al-sham-as-a-repertoire-of-contention.md

 In March 1878, the governor general of Syria, Cevdet Pasha was new to Damascus and all but one battalion of the 5th Army were absent from the city.
 Upon the public reading of his firmān of appointment on 8 March, he announced the beginning of an era of rule of law and just government.[^cf35] Food riots began on 12 March and intensified until their culmination on 16 March, which happened to be the day of *mawlid nawbawī*, the Prophet's birthday, on 12 Rabīʿ I 1295 aH.
 Thirty-two years later, another food riot took place in Damascus on 17 February 1913, one day before *mawlid nabawī* 1331 aH.[^cf36]

 Similar arguments can be made for the food riots in 1910 in Aleppo, Damascus, Hama, and Homs.
-Protestors pushed their negotiation power by exercising their constitutional rights to assemble and protest and by employing the new symbolic repertoire of popular rallies and demonstrations---commonly staged in support of the authorities and against foreign enemies[^fn20]{>>Add references to other towns<<}---against the authorities themselves in close temporal proximity to official celebrations of the second anniversary of the restoration of the constitution on 24 July (food riots took place in mid-June in Aleppo, on 2 July in Damascus, on 11 August in Hama and two days later in Homs).
+Protestors pushed their negotiation power by exercising their constitutional rights to assemble and protest and by employing the new {>>needs explanation<<} symbolic repertoire of popular rallies and demonstrations---commonly staged in support of the authorities and against foreign enemies[^fn20]{>>Add references to other towns<<}---against the authorities themselves in close temporal proximity to official celebrations of the second anniversary of the restoration of the constitution on 24 July (food riots took place in mid-June in Aleppo, on 2 July in Damascus, on 11 August in Hama and two days later in Homs).
 In Damascus a new director of police, Nāfidh Efendi, had arrived only the day before the demonstration,[^cf37] while the entire *baladiyya* had stepped down on 15 June over a fiscal scandal surrounding the ʿAyn Fīja project.

-## 2. The food riot
+## The food riot itself

 The actual food riot is a bounded event commonly lasting only a few hours.
 It might be repeated on successive days or within a weeks time but it never continued through the night.
 Its main characteristics are that large crowds of protestors targeted the authorities in a predominantly peaceful manner calling for the enforcement of *fair* prices (*asʿār muʿatadila*, *taʿdīl al-asʿār*) and that, in the rare cases when violent looting took place, the crowds predominantly looted non-food items.

-### 1(3).
-Formation of a crowd
+### 3. Formation of a crowd

 Invariably the food riot commenced with the gathering of a crowd of townspeople---commonly qualified as being from among the poor.
 Sometimes authors emphasise the inclusive character of the crowd by mentioning men, women, and children, old and young, etc. At least in Damascus, women were portrayed as leading the crowds or even as the majority of participants.
 Unfortunately the identities of protestors cannot be established beyond such generic descriptions; with a single exception: When a food riot took place in Homs on 13 August 1910,{>> depending on the structure of this section, the following might need to be cut as it is redundant<<} Aḥmad Kurd ʿAlī, the brother of Muḥammad Kurd ʿAlī and co-editor of his newspaper *al-Muqtabas*, was on a journey to the north and quick to travel to the location of the incident from where he filed a number of lengthy reports.
 According to him the food riot began with a certain Yūsuf ʿAbyān who